PurpleLampShade/MachineLearningFinal/README.md

 # MachineLearningFinal

+disclaimer: Please ensure your visual studio code is connected to the Anaconda3 package manager kernal!!!

 1. Start by opening visual studio code from your github desktop
 2. Add the two csv files from this dataset into your folder: https://www.kaggle.com/datasets/vicentearce/steam-and-steam-spy-raw-datasets